amarburg/mascot_project_management/README.md

 Very briefly:

  * Debug connector (J10).
 Power and reset, as well as JTAG, UART and I2C (not used).
 Primarily at 1v8.
+This is a high density 0.5mm connector (Samtec QSH-30-01-L-D-A-TR).
+The simplest interface appears to be putting the same connector on the companion board and using pre-made jumper cable from baseboard to companion board.

+The other three connectors are standard 0.1" pin headers.
+The board will mount directly on these with female pinheaders on the bottom of the companion board.

  * Expansion header (J21).
 I2C, I2S, SPI, UART at 3v3.
  * GPIO (J26).
 GPIOs, mostly, some I2S
  * Serial Port (J17).
 Supplemental UART.
 Notably, not the Jetson's console (this is on J21).

 The companion board also hosts a MSP430 microprocessor.
-As per the spec, this:
+As per the spec, this micro will:

  * Turns the Jetson on when power is applied
  * Provides an OOB connection to reset the Jetson
- * Provides PWM control to the two Blue Robotics lights *
+ * Provide PWM signals to the two Blue Robotics lights (under control of the Jetson)

 The board also hosts a pressure/temperature sensor (Bosch BMP280), which interfaces to the I2C on the Jetson (not on the microprocessor) and an XBee radio.
 The XBee provides